Congenital Heart Disease

 • Electrocardiogram: Electrocardiogram (EKG or ECG) measures the electrical activity of your heart.

-• Echocardiogram: An echocardiogram (echo) uses ultrasound to create images of the heart’s valves and chambers.
+• Echocardiogram: An echocardiogram (echo) uses ultrasound to create images of your heart’s valves and chambers.

 • Heart catheterization: A healthcare provider can tell how well your heart is pumping and circulating blood by performing a heart catheterization.
-It’s also called cardiac catheterization or coronary angiography.
+Providers also call it cardiac catheterization or coronary angiography.

 • Magnetic resonance imaging (MRI): MRI for heart disease can create detailed pictures of your heart.